-Les Alfred saw a lack in the representation of women of color in the fitness community, so she decided to create a space herself.
+Les Alfred saw a lack in the representation of Black women and Women of Color in the fitness community, so she decided to create a space herself.
 The Balanced Black Girl Podcast focuses on creating an inclusive wellness media hub that is more representative for more diverse groups of people.
-She works to amplify other women of color in wellness space so more people can get to know them and their message.
+She works to amplify other Black women and Women of Color in wellness space so more people can get to know them and their message.

 About Les Alfred